 Thomson Reuters has released the new 2018 update to the two-volume book Securities Crimes, including an expanded chapter on the SEC whistleblower program.
-With this year’s update, the SEC whistleblower program chapter has grown to 105 pages plus appendices.
+With this year’s update, the SEC whistleblower chapter has grown to 105 pages plus appendices.

 Jason Pickholz is a co-author of Securities Crimes.
 As one of the first SEC whistleblower lawyers to win an SEC whistleblower award for a client, and the first SEC whistleblower lawyer ever to win an award for a client on appeal to the Commission, Jason recognized that there was no single, authoritative source of information for SEC whistleblowers and SEC whistleblower law firms to turn to.
-To fill that void, in 2013 Jason added an SEC whistleblower program chapter to the book.
-Every year since then, Jason has updated and expanded the SEC whistleblower program chapter, based on new SEC orders and pronouncements, court decisions, his own personal experiences as an SEC whistleblower lawyer, and more.
+To fill that void, in 2013 Jason added an SEC whistleblower chapter to the book.
+Every year since then, Jason has updated and expanded the SEC whistleblower chapter, based on new SEC orders and pronouncements, court decisions, his own personal experiences as an SEC whistleblower lawyer, and more.

-A few of the topics added or expanded upon in the 2018 update to the SEC whistleblower program chapter include:
+A few of the topics added or expanded upon in the 2018 update to the SEC whistleblower chapter include:

 - what happens when a whistleblower first submits a tip to a government agency other than the SEC;